Bulletin Page Content

 Applying for Financial Aid

-Students are eligible to continue receiving financial aid as long as they meet the academic policies of the USA.
+Students are eligible to continue receiving financial aid as long as they meet federal aid eligibility criteria and the academic policies of the USA.
 Students must also meet the conditions of Satisfactory Academic Progress (SAP) as defined in the current University Bulletin.

 Additionally, students may be asked to submit information such as tax transcripts and other documents to support the information provided on the FAFSA.
 Official aid offers will not be determined until all requested documents are received and reviewed.